kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 ## Kubeflow installation

+**Note**: kfctl is currently available for Linux and macOS users only.
+If you use Windows, you can install kfctl on Windows Subsystem for Linux (WSL).
+Refer to the official [instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for setting up WSL.

-Run the following commands to set up and deploy Kubeflow.
+Run the following commands to set up and deploy Kubeflow:

-1. Download the kfctl {{% kf-latest-version %}} release from the [Kubeflow releases page](https://github.com/kubeflow/kfctl/releases/tag/{{% kf-latest-version %}}).
+1. Download the latest kfctl {{% kf-latest-version %}} release from the [Kubeflow releases page](https://github.com/kubeflow/kfctl/releases/tag/{{% kf-latest-version %}}).

   **Note**: You're strongly recommended to install **kfctl v1.2** or above because kfctl v1.2 addresses several critical bugs that can break the Kubeflow deployment.

-1. Unpack the tar ball
-      ```
+2. Extract the archived TAR file:

+      ```shell
       tar -xvf kfctl_{{% kf-latest-version %}}_<platform>.tar.gz
       ```
-1. Make kfctl binary easier to use (optional).
+3. Make kfctl binary easier to use (optional).
 If you don’t add the binary to your path, you must use the full path to the kfctl binary each time you run it.

-      ```
+      ```shell
       export PATH=$PATH:<path to where kfctl was unpacked>
       ```